VARDHAN-BORA/Masters_Capstone/README.md

 ## Project Overview

-This project focuses on developing an evaluation framework for assessing the performance of LLM-powered healthcare chatbots.
-With the rise of artificial intelligence (AI) and the increasing use of generative AI models like GPT-4 in healthcare, there is a pressing need for standardized metrics to evaluate chatbots used for healthcare-related tasks such as symptom assessment, patient support, and mental health assistance.
+This project explores the integration and evaluation of LLM-based healthcare chatbots with a focus on real-world applications and emerging AI trends like Agentic AI and Physical AI.
+Unlike traditional evaluation models, this project not only assesses chatbot performance but also emphasizes their practical deployment in specialized healthcare domains such as mental health, chronic disease management, and telemedicine.

-The goal of this research is to design a robust, user-centered evaluation framework that considers accuracy, empathy, trustworthiness, and clinical task effectiveness, ensuring these AI solutions are not only efficient but also safe, ethical, and effective in real-world healthcare applications.
+We aim to develop a comprehensive user-centered evaluation framework that considers ethical implications, personalization, empathy, and trust-building in healthcare chatbots.
+The project also explores how these AI-driven solutions can improve patient outcomes and reduce the burden on healthcare providers, pushing beyond existing theoretical frameworks to real-world applications.

 ### Key Features